quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 To our knowledge, these results reveal evidence of epistasis between mammalian germline mutator alleles for the first time.
 BXDs with *D* alleles at both the previously-identified mutator locus on chromosome 4 [@PMID:35545679] and the novel locus on chromosome 6 have significantly higher C>A germline mutation fractions than lines with *D* alleles at either locus alone (Figure {@fig:spectra-comparison}).
-Moreover, those with *D* alleles at the chromosome 6 locus don't exhibit elevated C>A mutation rates at all.
+Moreover, those with *D* alleles at the chromosome 6 locus don't exhibit elevated C>A mutation rates, suggesting that those alleles are not sufficient to cause a mutator phenotype.
-These observations raise the exciting possibility that epistasis between mutator alleles has contributed to the evolution of germline mutation rates and spectra in mammalian genomes.
+Our observations in the BXDs raise the exciting possibility that epistasis between mutator alleles has contributed to the evolution of germline mutation rates and spectra in mammalian genomes.

-We discovered evidence of epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437].
+Importantly, we discovered evidence of epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437].
 Large-effect mutator alleles (and epistasis between them) may be much less common in natural, outbreeding mammalian populations.
 Regardless, our results demonstrate that germline mutation rates in recombinant inbred populations are highly plastic, and that RILs represent a powerful system in which to discover germline mutators.

-### Causal variants underlying the mutator allele
+### Potential causal variants underlying the mutator allele

 Two protein-coding DNA repair genes overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous fixed differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], and *Mbd4*, a glycosylase that can bind to methylated CpG sites and remove mispaired thymine nucleotides opposite spontaneously deaminated CpGs.

 Missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with increased risk of human cancer [@PMID:22829015;@PMID:9662341], and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
 Although *Ogg1* is a member of the same base-excision repair pathway as *Mutyh* (the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4), a number of lines of evidence suggest that the p.Asp129Asn missense mutation in *Mbd4* is the more compelling candidate mutator allele on chromosome 6.
 Unlike the *Ogg1* p.Thr95Ala mutation, p.Asp129Asn occurs at an amino acid residue within the *Mbd4* methyl-CpG binding domain that is well-conserved across mammalian species and predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425] (Table @tbl:nonsyn-diffs).
-Additionally, a missense mutation that affects the homologous amino acid in humans (p.Asp142Gly in GRCh38/hg38) is present on a single haplotype in the Genome Aggregation Database (gnomAD) [@PMID:32461654] and is predicted by SIFT and Polyphen [@PMID:20354512] to be "deleterious" and "probably_damaging" in human genomes, respectively.
+A missense mutation that affects the homologous amino acid in humans (p.Asp142Gly in GRCh38/hg38) is present on a single haplotype in the Genome Aggregation Database (gnomAD) [@PMID:32461654] and is predicted by SIFT and Polyphen [@PMID:20354512] to be "deleterious" and "probably_damaging" in human genomes, respectively.

-One of the key roles of *Mbd4* is to excise thymine nucleotides at G:T mispairs, which arise due to the spontaneous deamination of methylated CpGs.
-As a result, loss-of-function (LOF) mutations in *Mbd4* often lead to increased rates of CpG>TpG mutation [@PMID:12130785].
-Although LOF mutations in *Mbd4* are not known to cause C>A mutator phenotypes in mammalian cells, *Mbd4* is involved in a number of DNA repair processes that may contribute to the mutator phenotype we observed in the BXDs.
-For example, bi-allelic LOF mutations in human *MBD4* underlie a neoplastic syndrome that closely mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
+A recent study also identified a homozygous frameshift mutation in the primate homolog of *MBD4* that causes a hypermutator phenotype in the maternal germline [@doi:10.1101/2023.03.27.534460], though this phenotype primarily comprises C>T mutations at CpG and CpA sites.
-Perhaps most intriguingly, LOF mutations in *Mbd4* can exacerbate the effects of exogenous DNA damage agents.
+Perhaps most intriguingly, loss-of-function mutations in *Mbd4* can sensitize cells to further DNA damage and prevent DNA damage-induced apoptosis [@PMID:14614141;@PMID:14562041].
-Mouse embryonic fibroblasts that harbor homozygous LOF mutations in *Mbd4* fail to undergo apoptosis following treatment with a number of chemotherapeutics and mutagenic compounds [@PMID:14614141].
-Most of these exogenous mutagens cause DNA damage that is normally repaired by mismatch repair (MMR) machinery, but murine intestinal cells with biallelic LOF mutations in *Mbd4* also show a reduced apoptotic response to gamma irradiation, which is repaired independently of the MMR gene *Mlh1* [@PMID:14562041].
-Homozygous LOF mutations in *Mbd4* lead to accelerated intestinal tumor formation in mice that harbor an *Apc* allele that predisposes them to intestinal neoplasia [@PMID:12130785], and mice with biallelic truncations of the *Mbd4* coding sequence exhibit modestly increased mutation rates in colon cancer cell lines, including increased C>A mutation rates in certain lines [@PMID:17285135].

-### Mechanisms of epistasis between mutator alleles

-Although both *Mutyh* and *Mbd4* are DNA glycosylases that participate in base-excision repair, they operate on distinct DNA lesions: *Mutyh* excises adenines paired with 8-oxoguanine, while *Mbd4* excises thymines opposite spontaneously deaminated CpGs.
-Given *Mbd4*'s role in suppressing DNA damage-induced apoptosis [@PMID:14614141;@PMID:14562041], we hypothesize that *D* alleles in *Mutyh* and *Mbd4* exhibit epistasis through the following mechanism in the BXD RILs.

-In the absence of other defects in the DNA repair response, *D* alleles at *Mbd4* appear to have little or no detectable effect on *de novo* mutation rates (Figure @fig:spectra-comparison).
-Since loss-of-function mutations in *Mbd4* often lead to increases CpG>TpG mutation rates [@PMID:12130785], it is possible that the p.Asp129Asn missense mutation is not sufficient to cause such a phenotype in the BXDs.
-As we demonstrated in this and a previous manuscript, *D* alleles in *Mutyh* alone lead to significantly increased C>A mutation rates (Figure @fig:spectra-comparison) [@PMID:35545679].
-In response to an accumulation of C>A mutations, a fraction of spermatagonial stem cells with *D* alleles at *Mutyh* may undergo apoptosis to prevent further unrepaired DNA damage.
-If those germline cells also harbor *D* alleles at *Mbd4*, they may not be able to arrest the cell cycle and complete apoptosis, allowing the effects of *D* alleles in *Mutyh* to exacerbate C>A mutation rates even further.
+We outline a plausible model of epistasis between *Mutyh* and *Mbd4* alleles in the *Supplementary Information*, but are unable to conclusively determine that either *Mbd4* or *Ogg1* harbors the causal variant underlying the observed C>A mutator phenotype.

-However, further experimental evidence will be required to identify the causal genes and mutations that underlie the observed signal of epistasis between mutator alleles.
+We anticipate that future experimental evidence will help pinpoint a causal allele and provide insight into the mechanism of epistasis between alleles at the loci on chromosome 4 and 6 in the BXDs.

 ### Potential roles of structural variation and mobile elements as mutator alleles

-Given the evidence outlined above, we believe that *Mbd4* is the most likely candidate gene to explain the additional C>A mutator phenotype in the BXDs, but we are unable to conclusively determine that the p.Asp129Asn missense mutation is the causal allele.
+Although we believe that *Mbd4* and *Ogg1* are the most likely candidate genes to explain the additional C>A mutator phenotype in the BXDs, we cannot conclusively determine that either the p.Asp129Asn or p.Thr95Ala missense mutation is a causal allele.
 We previously hypothesized that *Mutyh* missense mutations on *D* haplotypes were responsible for the large-effect C>A mutator phenotype we observed in the BXDs [@PMID:35545679].
 Using high-quality long-read assemblies of inbred laboratory strains, another group recently identified a ~5 kbp mobile element insertion (MEI) within the first intron of *Mutyh* [@doi:10.1101/2022.09.26.509577] that is present on *D* haplotypes and absent from *B* haplotypes.
 This MEI is associated with significantly reduced expression of *Mutyh* in embryonic stem cells from laboratory strains, and may in fact underlie the previous C>A germline mutator phenotype in the BXDs.